FilipPwn/filippwn.github.io/docs/_posts/2023-11-05-bmp-fileformat-trick.markdown

 Next we have two reserved fields: 2 bytes on offset 0x6 and 2 bytes on offset 0x8.

+From offset `0x0E` to offset `0x32` we have Windows BITMAPINFOHEADER containing several fields with image metadata like resolution, colour palette or compression.

 What is most interesting to us is next value: 4 bytes representing **data offset** (starting address of data).
 In our example it is: `00 0C 03 00` which means that actual data starts at offset `0x30C00`.
-Interesting question is now: why it is starting at `0x30C00` and not on `0x0000E` which is right after bitmap file header.
-Let's change our data offset to `0x0000E` and see what happens.
+Interesting question is now: why it is starting at `0x30C00` and not on `0x00033` which is right after bitmap headers.
+Let's change our data offset to `0x00033` and see what happens.

 ![Alt text](/assets/images/post1/hexed-preview2.png)